 To give you a concrete example of a cross-channel sequence in B2B marketing, here is what you can do:

-- You find your prospect on LinkedIn with a good search (learn how to segment your searches here).
+- Find your prospect on LinkedIn by performing a well segmented search (learn how to do that here).

-- You invite them to visit your site via a call to action.
+- Invite them to visit your site via a call to action.

-- On your site, you set up a newsletter on which you collect the email address of your prospects.
+- On your website, set up a newsletter on which you collect the email address of your prospects.

-- You contact your prospects by email and create automated email sequences thanks to your CRM.
+- Contact your prospects by email and create automated email sequences thanks to your CRM.

-- You invite them by email, to sign up for a demo to show them your tool and finalize the sale.
+- Invite them by email to sign up for a demo to show them your tool and finalize the sale.

 You will have used 4 channels: LinkedIn, Emails, Website, phone.
-The future customer enters a sequence in which he will feel accompanied in his buying process.
-You create a link between the prospect and you/the brand.
-He is ready to buy. 🔥
+The future customer enters a sequence in which they will feel accompanied in the buying process.
+Create a link between the prospect and you/the brand.
+They are ready to buy. 🔥

 Example of cross channel in B2c

 In B2C, the rules are slightly different.
 There are more channels and more variation.
 While in B2B, LinkedIn and Emailing have been deemed the most effective channels… Now the rules are changing a little bit.
-You’re going to have to understand a little bit more specifically what networks your target is on.
+You’re going to have to understand a little bit better the social media sites your targets are on.
 For example: You sell shoes, both online and in stores.

-- You will do paid advertising on Snapchat, which redirects directly to your site.
+- You will use paid advertising on Snapchat, which redirects directly to your site.

-- In-store, you’re going to feature this ad to encourage customers to follow you on the networks.
+- In-store, you’re going to feature this ad to encourage customers to follow you on social media.

-- On Instagram, you highlight the Snapchat account and blog on your posts.
-You also post photos of the stores.
+- On Instagram, you’ll promote the Snapchat account and blog on your posts.
+You’ll also post photos of the stores.

-You use 4 channels here: (cal: the store), (Online: two social networks and a website).
-We could have imagined other channels like SMS reminders, Newsletter, etc…
+You use 4 channels here: (physical: the store), (Online: two social media sites and a website).
+Of course this isn’t every channel.
+We could have also looked into other channels like SMS reminders, Newsletters, etc…

 Conclusion: Cross Channel sales Definition

-The most difficult thing in the cross channel strategy is to have enough information about the prospect to be able to contact him on different channels and not to “lose his trace”, that is to say to make the link between his data, for example:
+The most difficult thing in a cross channel strategy is to have enough information about the prospect to be able to contact them on different channels and to create a profile from their different data, such as their: